timewave-computer/valence-protocol-ts/README.md

 ### Domain-specific hooks

-Use various domain-specific utils as needed.
+Use various domain-specific hooks and utils as needed.
 They will work as expected because we render their providers under the hod.
 The implementation and naming for each varies.
-You can dig into the tool-specific docs as needed.
+You can find some examples of how these are used in the example app, but it is suggested to consult the individual docs.

 ```javascript
 import { useAccount as useEvmAccount } from 'wagmi';